risd-gd/wd/README.md

 ## Unit 5: Open Assignment

 The class will hone in on three to four projects.
 Discuss/vote and work in teams to scope and execute the project.
 The project should address the basic question: how can the web ameliorate democracy: to inform people, to encourage elevated discussion, participation... all the issues we've discussed over the semester.

+Grades from A to F will be given at the end of the semester with the above criteria.
+This course is a required course that is seeking a certain level of competency with typography.
+The criteria above is meant to assess as objectively as possible a student’s proficiency in typography.

+## Diversity/Civility/Citizenship

+No learning can truly occur without accepting each other’s differences — those that we inherit and those that we choose.
+This course, this Department and this College thrive on self-expression.
+Students and faculty should feel comfortable using art and design as a means to understand themselves and their work.
+It is everyone’s responsibility to create an atmosphere of civility.

+Additionally, juniors are expected to work in Design Center.
+Contributing to studio culture is an important part of being part of a community.
+Figure out ways to show your work to your peers between classes, whether informally or at certain points.
+You will learn as much from each other as you will from your teachers — there are 15 of you after all!

+## Collaboration/Plagiarism/Appropriation
+All work is built upon other work; whether explicitly or not.
+In this course, there will be opportunities to work with your classmates to build something that is shared.
+Particularly with many deadlines and when learning a new skill, other people’s work may offer a pathway forward.
+What you do with what you see is important and can be the difference between riffing, appropriating, copying and stealing.
+As a general rule of thumb, if you see something you are excited about (in class or outside), understand the context in which it was made.
+What was the design responding to, communicating, and to whom.
+A deeper understanding of other people’s work generally produces additional ideas, realizations and starts to “fork” the idea (thank you, Github).
+It’s rare that your design problem is exactly like someone else’s.
+It is rare that you share the same values, interests, skills, as someone else.
+Referencing another person’s work can make sense (logo parodies, etc) if that fits your concept.
+In a school environment it’s best to check in with your teacher to see how to best make your own work truly your own.